New services for skin cancer screening

 Skin cancer is the most common type of cancer in the Netherlands.
-Of all new cancer patients in the Netherlands, more than 50% present with skin cancer, even though skin cancer is in most cases preventable.
-Allowing the skin to be sunburned doubles the chance of getting skin cancer.
-Integral Cancer Centre Netherlands (IKNL) released a report in 2019 recording a shocking number of 70,000 new patients with skin cancer per year.
-Of these, over 6,000 had melanomas, the most dangerous form of skin cancer.
-The number of skin cancer diagnoses is moreover rising every year and although it is sometimes thought that treating skin cancer is a simple case of removing a small patch of skin, the consequences of a diagnosis are in fact often much more serious.
-About one third of new patients develop skin cancer again within five years.
-If cancerous skin has to be removed regularly, then the disease has become chronic, and many patients in this situation require ongoing care.
+Of all the new cancer patients in the Netherlands, more than 50% are skin cancers.
+And that while skin cancer can usually be prevented.
+A burnt skin doubles the chance of getting skin cancer.
+Integraal Kankercentrum Nederland (IKNL) released a report in 2019 about the shocking number of 70,000 new patients with skin cancer per year.
+Of these, over 6,000 are melanomas, the most dangerous form of skin cancer.
+The number of diagnoses of skin cancer is rising every year.
+Skin cancer is sometimes thought of simply as the removal of a spot, but the consequences are often greater.
+About a third of new patients develop skin cancer again within five years.
+If spots have to be removed regularly, skin cancer has become a chronic disease.
+Many of these chronic patients require permanent care.

-In order to halt the rapid advance of skin cancer, the Dutch Dermatological Association recently presented its National Skin Cancer Action Plan which calls for skin cancer to be recognized as an occupational disease (as is the case in Germany).
-The plan also proposes focusing on skin cancer prevention in four high-risk groups, including outdoor workers.
-This can be done by periodically checking the skin of people in these high-risk groups in order to detect skin cancer at an early stage.
-In addition, the plan calls for raising awareness about skin cancer amongst companies and employees so that effective measures can be taken to prevent skin being damaged in the first place.
+In order to halt the rapid advance of skin cancer, the Dutch Dermatological Association, among others, recommends in its recently presented National Skin Cancer Action Plan that skin cancer should be recognised as an occupational disease (as in Germany).
+In addition, this plan proposes focusing on skin cancer prevention in four high-risk groups, including outdoor workers.
+This is partly achieved by periodically checking the skin of this high-risk group in order to detect skin cancer at an early stage.
+In addition, by increasing awareness of skin cancer among companies and employees so that preventive measures can be taken against skin damage.

 Skin cancer is caused by excessive and unconscious exposure to UV radiation.
-Even on a cloudy day there is a risk of exposure to UV radiation: clouds do not stop the radiation completely.
-High-risk groups include people with fair skin types or who use medication that inhibits the immune system.
-But the risk of skin cancer is also significantly increased by exposure to higher levels of UV radiation during work.
-This applies to a diverse group of outdoor workers such as those in the maritime sector (with extra reflection from the water surface), construction and agriculture.
-UV radiation is also a factor in certain welding processes, such as tig welding or plasma welding, which therefore also present an increased risk of skin cancer.
-In addition research has shown that travellers who fly frequently have a higher risk of skin cancer.
+Even in cloudy weather there is a risk of exposure to UV radiation – clouds do not stop the radiation completely.
+Risk groups include people with a light skin type or who use medication that inhibits the immune system.
+But the risk of skin cancer is significantly increased by increased exposure to UV radiation during work.
+This is therefore true for a diverse group of outdoor workers such as the maritime sector (with additional reflection from the water surface), construction and agriculture.
+UV radiation is also important in certain welding processes, such as tig welding or plasma welding, and thus also represents an increased risk of skin cancer.
+Research has also shown that travellers who fly frequently have a higher risk of skin cancer.

-Insight and prevention are essential when there is any concern for the health of the skin of employees with outdoor jobs.
-This is clearly true for the employee concerned, but it is also true for their employer: preventive attention in relation to skin cancer maximizes employability and prevents absenteeism.
+Insight into and prevention of the skin health of employees with outdoor jobs is invaluable for companies.
+Preventive attention to skin cancer maximises employability and prevents absenteeism.

 The Corporate Travel Clinic Erasmus MC B.V.
-(CTC) has entered into cooperation with SkinTwin.
-Together we are developing a tailor-made programme for companies which want to invest in the health of their employees.
-We are currently running a pilot project and employees who wish to participate can schedule an appointment for a skin assessment.
-This can be done by going to www.skintwin.nl.
-It is also possible to have the assessment carried out during visits to CTC for a medical checkup, a vaccination, or PCR diagnosis.
+(CTC) has entered into a cooperation with SkinTwin.
+SkinTwin and CTC develop a tailor-made programme for companies that want to invest in the health of employees.
+Employees can schedule an appointment to have their skin assessed.
+You can have the check carried out during your visit to CTC during an examination, vaccination or PCR diagnosis.

-For further information or answers to any questions you may have, or if would you like us to give a presentation about this issue at your premises please email us at email@example.com and we will be happy to contact you.
+Do you have additional questions?
+Or would you like us to give a presentation at your location about the possibilities?
+Send an email to firstname.lastname@example.org and we will contact you.